Furnishings and Art Work: Where Innovation Meets Elegance

-We provide services in the design and installation of delicately executed mosaics, paintings, sculptures, liturgical furnishings, and other artwork.
-Our experts specialize in sourcing, design, execution, and installation, matching materials to the artists, sculptors, masons and skilled craftspeople who are needed to fulfill projects including murals, bas-reliefs, fine wood-working, and stone or marble objects.
+We provide services in designing and installing delicately executed mosaics, paintings, sculptures, liturgical furnishings, and other artwork.
+Our experts specialize in sourcing, design, execution, and installation, matching materials to the artists, sculptors, masons, and skilled craftspeople who are needed to fulfill projects, including murals, bas-reliefs, fine wood-working, and stone or marble objects.
 Our commissions span large and small secular and religious environments.
 Rambusch coordinates the selection and purchase of mosaic tile, marble, and stone worldwide.
 The mosaic artists with whom we have long-standing relationships fabricate our commissions in Italy.

 Art Metal Work

-For liturgical spaces, our artisans create new liturgical furnishings and other central elements including tabernacles, candle stands, and processional crosses.
-From decades past, we are often called upon to adapt our original works, recreating complete litugrical furnishings from surviving doors, frames, and other surviving elements.
+Our artisans create new liturgical furnishings and other central elements for liturgical spaces, including tabernacles, candle stands, and processional crosses.
+From decades past, we are often called upon to adapt our original works, recreating complete liturgical furnishings from surviving doors, frames, and other surviving elements.

 Rambusch has long produced liturgical furnishings and objects for worship and secular environments, designing and shaping materials into symbolic and functional forms.
 From initial design to completed objects, we still weave the traditional thread of communicating ideas and iconographic richness through our work.
-Our artisans continue to create new liturgical furnishings and other central liturgical elements such as tabernacles, altars, ambos, fonts, candle stands and processional crosses.
+Our artisans continue to create new liturgical furnishings and other central liturgical elements such as tabernacles, altars, ambos, fonts, candle stands, and processional crosses.
 All unique to your tastes and needs; nothing is ever standard.
-We are often called upon to adapt our original works from decades past, or reclaim and recreate complete furnishing sets from stonework, doors, frames and other surviving pieces.
-Though our services, our clients have an exceptionally wide range of forms, materials, colors, textures and lighting effects to work with.
+We are often called upon to adapt our original works from decades past or reclaim and recreate complete furnishing sets from stonework, doors, frames, and other surviving pieces.
+Through our services, our clients have an exceptionally wide range of forms, materials, colors, textures, and lighting effects to work with.
 By working closely with them to narrow down and use these effectively, we help them create truly communal and religious atmospheres that aid individuals in their personal practice of worship.

 Mosaic Design and Creation